 - A student who frequently misspells diabetes, but who correctly uses hypoglycaemic and hyperglycaemic amongst other course concepts, should not be marked down since they have achieved the required learning outcomes regardless of presentation.

 - In language subjects such as Latin or Greek, where students are being directly assessed on their understanding of the language, errors should be considered.
 This does not automatically apply to non-language-based assessment, such as spelling errors where the student is commenting in English on Greek poetry.

-In marking an examination script if you are uncertain about whether to assess spelling, grammar, punctuation or presentation, please discuss this with the Student Disability Service.
+In marking an examination script if you are uncertain about whether to assess spelling, grammar, punctuation or presentation, please discuss this with the Disability and Learning Support Service.